 Opening the report

-Once a user has requested access to the report via firstname.lastname@example.org, they will be provided with a link.
+Once a user has completed the E-Learning module, they will be provided with a link to open the report.
 This link opens the report in a web browser:

 The report page “Grouped Validity” is shown when the report is first opened.
 Additional report pages are also available (shown as tabs on the left-hand side of the report).